paulmikulskis/redditat/README.md

 ```

 then run `yarn run build` at least once
-Then to get the webapp running, run `yarn run dev`.
+Then to get the app going, run `yarn run dev`.
 This will first run any migrations, and then start the application.

 ## GitHub Actions